U

 Major campaigns, annual plans, maximum efficiency

 Pro Tip: MOQ and pricing are evaluated by complexity × SKU count × compliance × packaging.
-Consolidating SKUs often improves lead time and cost.
+Consolidating SKUs often improves efficiency.

 IP, Compliance & Risk Management

-Clear boundaries and responsibilities to protect IP and reduce compliance risk.
+Clear boundaries and responsibility mapping help protect IP and reduce commercial risk.

 IP Protection Standards